-tenance issue.
-Cleaning can give it new life, restoring the natural qualities of the brick or stone.
 There are, however, functional reasons for cleaning masonry.
-Dirty areas on brick or stone remain wet for a longer period of of your building is partly a matter of appearance and partly a maintime.
+Dirty areas on brick or stone remain wet for a longer period of time.
 This dampness can promote chemical reactions that lead to deterioration.
 Harmful microorganisms also thrive in dirt, in time damaging the building surface.